What Is The Difference Between a DWI and a DUI?

 Minnesota law will rank all DWI or DUI convictions using a four-tier rating system, the 1st degree being the more serious and leading to the most severe of punishments, and the 4th degree being used to sentence first-time offenders with no aggravating factors.

 As there are so many variables affecting sentencing, fines, and punishment, you need to ensure you have a skilled and experienced lawyer specializing in DWI and DUI cases in the state of Minnesota working on your case.
-Call the Law Office of Rosengren Kohlmeyer and Hagen for a free consultation and some peace of mind.
+Call Rosengren, Kohlmeyer & Hagen Law Office to set up your consultation and some peace of mind.

 III.
 License Information: The Judge and Your License